 This basic salad dressing recipe is incredibly versatile, so please feel free to play around with different ingredients and customize whatever dressing will best suit your salad!
 For example, you could…

-- Use a different kind of vinegar: As mentioned above, feel free to substitute any type of vinegar that you would like in place of the olive oil (such as red wine vinegar, white wine vinegar, balsamic vinegar, sherry vinegar, apple cider vinegar, champagne vinegar, etc).
+Use a different kind of vinegar: As mentioned above, feel free to substitute any type of vinegar that you would like in place of the lemon juice (such as red wine vinegar, white wine vinegar, balsamic vinegar, sherry vinegar, apple cider vinegar, champagne vinegar, etc).